 Memorial Hermann Life Flight® is a critical care air medical transport service based in Houston, Texas.
 We transport critically ill and injured patients in the greater Houston area within a 150-mile radius of the Texas Medical Center.

-Founded in 1976 by James "Red" Duke, MD the service operates around the clock – weather permitting – 24-hours a day, 365 days a year.
-Crews perform about 3,500 missions each year, making the John S. Dunn Helistop one of the busiest helipads in the world.
+Founded in 1976 by James "Red" Duke, MD, crews perform about 4,000+ missions each year, making the John S. Dunn Helistop one of the busiest helipads in the world.
 Since its inaugural flight, Memorial Hermann Life Flight has flown more than 158,000 missions.
 Accredited by the Commission on Accreditation of Medical Transport Systems (CAMTS), we are committed to excellence in aviation safety and critical care as the only not-for-profit hospital-based air ambulance serving Houston and the surrounding communities.

 Life Flight is able to transport up to two patients at a time, with each flight staffed by highly skilled personnel and equipped with advanced emergency equipment and necessary medications.
 Every Life Flight helicopter is inspected and serviced daily.